 Different Landscape Styles and Techniques

 If you're interested in landscape design and construction in New Zealand, there are various styles and techniques you can explore.
-Some popular options include: 1.Native New Zealand gardens: These gardens feature plants that are native to the country, making them low maintenance and well-suited to the climate.
+Some popular options include: 1.Native New Zealand gardens: These gardens feature plants that are native to the country, making them low maintenance and well-suited to the climate.2.Cottage gardens:

-Cottage gardens are known for their informal and relaxed style, often featuring a mix of flowers and herbs.
+Cottage gardens are known for their informal and relaxed style, often featuring a mix of flowers and herbs.3.Formal gardens: